Growth Hacking

 Unless you write for a big media publisher, or you are a well-established name in your industry or niche, the above actions won’t get you far.
 Because you will never get an ongoing organic traffic source, as you can’t rank your content in Google.
 And thus, your content has little to no value.

-Now enter the T-shaped (content) marketer.
+Now enter the T-shaped (content/SEO) marketer.

 When I write a piece of content now, I do research but also keyword research, too.
-Usually, I often spy on our competitors as well.
-When I’m done with the writing part, I do an on-page SEO.
+I then proceeded to write the blog post, as I would.

 I also make the thumbnail and the OG.
 It’s nothing fancy, really, but it’s good for what it is.